cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 implementations to virtualize data centers and also to obtain solution for cloud infrastructure.
 Opennebula can be adopted on top of an existing cloud setup.
 OpenNebula project started on 2005 and currently the product is available as an open-source under Apache license.

-"The toolkit includes features for integration, management, scalability, security and accounting.
-It also claims standardization, interoperability and portability, providing cloud users and administrators with a choice of several cloud interfaces (Amazon EC2 Query, OGF Open Cloud Computing Interface and vCloud) and hypervisors (Xen, KVM and VMware), and can accommodate multiple hardware and software combinations in a data center" [@hid-sp18-417-opennebula-wiki].
+> ``The toolkit includes features for integration, management,
+> scalability, security and accounting.
+It also claims
+> standardization, interoperability and portability, providing cloud
+> users and administrators with a choice of several cloud interfaces
+> (Amazon EC2 Query, OGF Open Cloud Computing Interface and vCloud)
+> and hypervisors (Xen, KVM and VMware), and can accommodate multiple
+> hardware and software combinations in a data
+> center'' [@hid-sp18-417-opennebula-wiki].

 ![OpenNebula Deployment
 Model [@hid-sp18-417-opennebula-deployment][]{label="F:opennebula"}](images/hid-sp18-417-opennebula.png){width="\textwidth"}